abhiabhi0/obsidan-programmerCave/Java/JDK vs JRE vs JVM.md

 The JRE is used by end-users who want to run Java applications but do not need to develop them.
 It lacks development tools like the compiler and debugger found in the JDK.

 ### 3. **JVM (Java Virtual Machine)**
 The JVM is a crucial part of both the JDK and JRE.
-It is an abstract machine that:
+It is an <mark class="hltr-b">abstract machine that</mark>:

 - **Executes Java Bytecode**: The JVM interprets or compiles bytecode into machine code, making the program platform-independent.
 - **Memory Management**: Manages memory through a sophisticated garbage collection mechanism.